Overlrd/Cyclistic-Capstone-Project/README.md

 ## Process (Data Cleaning)

-The primary tools for my analysis are Microsoft SQL Server, and Google Sheets.
+The primary tools for my analysis are R,  and Google Sheets.

-The extensive report for the cleaning process can be found [here](https://github.com/madelineyoko/Cyclistic_bikeshare/blob/main/Cleaning_Report.md).
 In summary I made the following changes:

 * Removed duplicate rows